matt02j/ece569/README.md

-# ece569
+# ece569 demo instructions

-# Instructions to run serial code:
+# Instructions to run serial (CPU) code:
 Assuming you are in teh directory where your project folder exists

 1:cd project/build/